fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 We'll discuss each of these steps (and when they're suitable) in more detail later.
 What is important to remember is that this process should be strictly defined.

 Usually, strict definitions act as a constraint on creativity/development speed.
 This, however, should usually not be true for CI.
 This strictness should be set up in such a way as to allow for easier development and working together.
-Using a good CI system (such as GitHub Actions that we'll cover in this part) will allow us to do this all automagically.
+Using a good CI system (such as GitHub Actions that we'll cover in this part) will allow us to do this all automatically.

 ### Packaging and Deployment as a part of CI